 Where is the office located?

 The office is located at 75 MacDonald Ave in the Burnside Industrial Park, next to Metal Supermarkets.
-This is our temporary home until we move to a permanent location in October.

 What are the office hours and how do I contact the office?